Every Breath Is Mine To Take

 “Hey!
 You’re awake!”

 The sound of an immediate and unfamiliar voice snapped Anarchy to full awareness: His eyes shot open and he struggled against the pain to lift himself into a sitting position.
 The situation he found himself in felt immediately like too much to take in: He was in a hospital bed, he was shirtless, there were three strangers in his room, and he hurt.
-His hand jumped to his chest and he clutched Hunter’s dog-tags like a security blanket.
+His hand jumped to his chest, dislodging some plastic thing clipped to his finger, and he panicked for the briefest of moments when he didn’t find Hunter’s dog-tags until he realized the chain had simply fallen over his shoulder at some point and was now backward.
+He tugged it back to being front-facing, pulling his brother’s tags free from his hair and clutching them like a security blanket.

-“Who the fuck are you—Shit, where’s my hoodie?”
-The venomous quality of his voice slipped as he twisted to look around, tossing off the hospital sheets.
+“Who the fuck are you?—Shit, where’s my hoodie?”
+The venomous quality of his voice slipped as he twisted to look around, tossing off the hospital sheet.

 We’re the fucks who carried your ass to the hospital.
 Here,” one of the strangers—a long haired boy with a septum ring—responded, and tossed Anarchy the gray jacket.
 “Athena folded it for you.
 Docs totally cut your shirt off, though, huh.”